This is a now page. And if you have your own website, you should make one too.

 Reading remains present, alternating between fiction, human behavior, philosophy, and strategy.
 I’ve been avoiding overly technical books when I feel my head is already full.

-I just finished Saving the Fire by Itamar Vieira Junior.
-Right now I’m reading Fooled by Randomness by Nassim Nicholas Taleb.
+I just finished Fooled by Randomness by Nassim Nicholas Taleb.
+It was one of those books that interested me more for the ideas than for the reading experience itself.
 I shared the books I read in 2025 with highlights of my favorites.

 Watching